caleb-james-smith/tnp_fitting/README.md

 ## Creating .C Files

 If you need to create the .C files you want to fit on, you can do so by running `tnpEGMfitter.py`.
 The instructions on how to do so are in the comments of `run.sh`.
+The .C files are functionally used as .txt files.

 Here are two examples, one running on Data and one on Monte Carlo: